coolhead/flint-docs/04.connectors/01.base/06.database/docs.md

 With this document guide you will be able to work with and use a DB Connector.

 ## Features
-+ Query all popular databases : MySQL, MS SQL, Oracle and PostgreSQL
++ Query all popular databases : MySQL, Microsoft SQL, Oracle and PostgreSQL
 + Simple DB queries : select, insert, update, delete and procedure
 + Databases with/without passwords accessible
 + Direct access to the query execution results from the remote server machine